A general framework for penalized mixed-effects multitask learning with applications on DNA methylation surrogate biomarkers creation: Penalized mixed-effects model for multitask learning

 The EM algorithm devised in the previous section defines a general-purpose optimization strategy for penalized mixed-effects multitask learning.
-Nonetheless, in practice, a functional form for $p(\boldsymbol{B} ; \lambda)$ must be chosen when performing the analysis.
-While any penalty type can in principle be defined, three notable examples, commonly used in this context, are the elastic net penalty \citep{Zou2005}, the group-lasso penalty for multivariate regression \citep{Hastie2015} and the netReg routines for Network-regularized linear models \citep{Dirmeier2018}: each of them is briefly described in the next subsections, highlighting pros and cons wrt a mixed-effects multitask learning setting.
+While any penalty type can in principle be defined, three notable examples, commonly used in this context, are the elastic net penalty \citep{Zou2005}, the multivariate group-lasso penalty \citep{Obozinski2011} and the netReg routines for Network-regularized linear models \citep{Dirmeier2018}.
+Each of them is briefly described in the next subsections.